Experienced software architect

 define the initial requirements and roadmap.

 - Acted as architect, technical lead and individual contributor.
-Sketched the overall
+Conceived the overall

 architecture including the custom high performance database.
 Designed and